 If you elect for the 50/50 section, you would be moved to that section from the next available pay period.
 You would then start paying half your normal contributions and build up half your normal pension.
 When you make an election for the 50/50 section, your employer must provide you with information on the effect this will have on your Scheme benefits.

-If you were to die in service whilst in the 50/50 section, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section.
+If you were to die in service while in the 50/50 section, the lump sum death grant and any survivor pensions would be worked out as if you were in the main section.
 If you are awarded an ill health pension, the amount of enhanced pension added to your pension account is also worked out as if you were in the main section.

 The 50/50 section is designed to be a short-term option for when times are tough financially.
 Because of this, your employer must put you back into the main section approximately three years from the date they first have to comply with the automatic enrolment provisions (and approximately every three years after that).
 If you wished to continue in the 50/50 section at that point you would need to make another election.